beccablazak/vla_fellows/README.md

 <h2>Who is Code for Australia</h2>
 <p>Code for Australia is a non-profit organization who works with government to develop tech-based solutions to solve civic-problems.
 Code for Australia believes that user centered design and agile development processes can help government better drive collaboration and transparency, accelerate economic growth, and reanimate citizenship.
 We're here to help!</p>
 <h2>The Challenge</h2>
 <p> Free or low-cost legal services are in high demand and are provided by a mix of public, private and community organisations.
 Each of these pathways to free legal help varies in service offerings, eligibility criteria, entry points, and referral pathways.
-Over the next 6 months, our team will being digging into the user expereince of receiving legal aid and looking for ways to improve client access.
+Over the next 6 months, our team will being digging into the user experience of receiving referrels and looking for ways to improve client access.
 </p>
 <h2>Meet the Team</h2>